know1stranger/lasa_assignment/README.md

 > 2) When on Contacts tabs, aLl contacts to be listed before user performing any search.
 > 3) Associated Created Date only to Contact entity.
 > 4) Date stored in Local time not UTC to support timezone.
->5) Created Date is not the same as Updated Date, which is not a table coloumn for now.
+>5) Created Date is not the same as Updated Date, which is not a table column for now.
 > 6) (Edit Screen) First Name and Last Name don't accept digits.
 > 7) All updates/deletes performed in a transaction.
 To keep index in sync with DB.